fabianlindfors/multi.js/README.md

 multi.js
 =======

 multi.js is a user-friendly replacement for select boxes with the multiple attribute.
-It is mobile-friendly, easy to use, and provides search functionality. multi.js is also easy to customize and style with CSS.
+It has no dependencies, is mobile-friendly, and provides search functionality. multi.js is also easy to style with CSS and optionally supports jQuery.

-Requires jQuery 1.6+.

 Check out the [demo](http://fabianlindfors.se/multijs/).